mtgagnon/mtgagnon/README.md

 - Despite breaking my neck in the summer of 2019 and after excessive amounts of physical therapy, I like to spend my time outside either mountain biking, sailing, swimming, or other outdoor activities when I'm not studying or exercising.

-- Currently on the Adaptive Track and Field team working on becoming one of the top adaptive track and field atheletes with aspirations for going to the Paralympics to represent my family and the US.
+- Was on the Adaptive Track and Field team for the University of Michigan, 100m champion and 200m runner up in the T44 classification at the 2024 US National Championships.

 - I also love to play video games like Red Dead Redemption 2, Kingdom Come Deliverance, and Dying Light!

 #### If you are interested in learning more about me: